WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/wp-plugin.md

 ## Plugin Details

 A WordPress plugin is a set of files within the site's `wp-content/plugins` directory.
-For our tutorial, we will use the `create-block` package to generate the necessary plugin files.
+For our tutorial, we will use the `@wordpress/create-block` package to generate the necessary plugin files.

 ### Switch to Working Directory